The Rev. Jon Roberts

 Indian Rocks Beach, FL

-Jesus told his disciples a parable about their need to pray always and not to lose heart.
-He said, "In a certain city there was a judge who neither feared God nor had respect for people.
-In that city there was a widow who kept coming to him and saying, `Grant me justice against my opponent.'
-For a while he refused; but later he said to himself, `Though I have no fear of God and no respect for anyone, yet because this widow keeps bothering me, I will grant her justice, so that she may not wear me out by continually coming.'"
-And the Lord said, "Listen to what the unjust judge says.
-And will not God grant justice to his chosen ones who cry to him day and night?
-Will he delay long in helping them?
-I tell you, he will quickly grant justice to them.
-And yet, when the Son of Man comes, will he find faith on earth?"
+1 And he told them a parable, to the effect that they ought always to pray and not lose heart.
+2 He said, “In a certain city there was a judge who neither feared God nor regarded man; 3 and there was a widow in that city who kept coming to him and saying, ‘Vindicate me against my adversary.’
+4 For a while he refused; but afterward he said to himself, ‘Though I neither fear God nor regard man, 5 yet because this widow bothers me, I will vindicate her, or she will wear me out by her continual coming.’”
+6 And the Lord said, “Hear what the unrighteous judge says.
+7 And will not God vindicate his elect, who cry to him day and night?
+Will he delay long over them?
+8 I tell you, he will vindicate them speedily.
+Nevertheless, when the Son of man comes, will he find faith on earth?”

 Parable of the Unjust Judge, Pieter de Grebber, 1628